sandeepvinnu/sandeepvinnu/README.md

 <br>

-- 🔭 I’m currently open for an Intern or a new job opportunity, this is <a href="https://bit.ly/3pHC369" target="blank">My Resume</a>
+- 🔭 I’m currently open for an Intern or a new job opportunity, this is <a href="https://bit.ly/3pHC369" target="_blank">My Resume</a>

 - 🌱 A passionate Self-taught Full-Stack & Front-end developer